RaulPPelaez/UAMMD/README.md

 Raul P. Pelaez 2016

 A CUDA Molecular Dynamics code made into modules for expandability and generality.
+It is coded into separated modules, with a Driver that can hold many modules in order to construct a simulation.
+For example, Driver could have a velocityVerlet module and and PairForces interactor module to create a molecular dynamics simulation.
+Or a DPD integrator module with Nbody interactor module, etc.

 There are two types of modules: